LunarEyeGaming/tbworkaround/README.md

 It should be noted that vanilla Starbound also uses these handlers in `/scripts/player/stealing.lua`.
 Due to how entity message handling works, only one of these two scripts will actually receive the message.

-This mod works around that issue by making the `stealing.lua` script send extra messages to the player (courtesy of patman for providing the basis for this workaround).
+This mod works around that issue by making the `stealing.lua` script send extra messages to the player (courtesy of patman for providing the basis for this workaround and for helping with it).

 I very strongly recommend to every modder who wants to set a `tileBroken` or `tileEntityBroken` handler: Please use this library mod instead.
 It will prevent any interference that may occur from using the former approach.